 Admission to the Harvard Law School course is limited to current students at Harvard University.

 Admission to the online sections is free and is open to any member of the public at least 13 years of age.
 However, enrollment is limited and admission is selective.
-The application period for the 2021 online course is now completed.
-We invite you to join our mailing list to stay apprised of future offerings and to check back next fall for the 2022 application cycle.
+The 2021 online course is now completed.
+To receive announcements and updates from the CopyrightX course team, including information about how to apply for the next iteration of the online course, please join CopyrightX’s public mailing list.
 Additional information concerning the admission process is available at CopyrightX Admission FAQ.

 The criteria for admission to each of the affiliated courses are set by the course’s instructor.

 In three ways, we have tried to make the CopyrightX materials accessible to all persons interested in learning about the copyright system.
 First, the syllabi for the Harvard Law School course and the online sections contain links to the reading materials in three alternative formats, two of which have been optimized for accessibility.
 Second, this website has been audited and adjusted to improve its accessibility.
-Finally, the recordings of all of the lectures were reformatted in the winter of 2015 and now include closed captioning.
+Finally, the recordings of all of the lectures include closed captioning.
 (Instructions for viewing the lectures with captions are available at CopyrightX: Lectures.)

 We welcome suggestions concerning how we could do more.
 If you experience challenges accessing the CopyrightX materials, please send an email message to copyrightXcourse@gmail.com.